|

 “re-inventing”

 itself—much the same way as did Federal Express several years ago.
-In

-entire effort was the implementation of a complete suite of Oracle
+the entire effort was the implementation of a complete suite of Oracle

 applications.
 Mr. Whiteside